nanos-world/docs/getting_started/server_manual/ServerInstallation.rst

 It should work fine without the need to install any external programs.
 Make sure that your system is updated.

-You can download it using ``PowerShell`` (to download the version 0.68.3):
+You can download it using ``PowerShell``:

+Note that the URL is pointing to version v0.71.1, if you want to download a newer version, please refer to https://github.com/nanos-world/nanos-world-server/releases.

 .. code-block:: PowerShell

-  $ Invoke-WebRequest -Uri "https://github.com/nanos-world/nanos-world-server/releases/download/v0.68.3/NanosWorldServer.exe" -OutFile NanosWorldServer.exe
+  $ Invoke-WebRequest -Uri "https://github.com/nanos-world/nanos-world-server/releases/download/v0.71.1/NanosWorldServer.exe" -OutFile NanosWorldServer.exe

 Linux